dsqnxvega33/C-M/docs/youtube-oauth2.md

 JMusicBot is now signed in and will store the credentials in a new `youtubetoken.txt` file.

+!!! note

+    If JMusicBot fails to write that file, it will instead log the message "Failed to write the YouTube OAuth2 refresh token to storage!
+You will need to authorize again on the next reboot."

+    Ensure JMusicBot can write files, then restart the bot & login again.

 ## FAQ

 ### I get asked to enter a phone number when registering on Google!